 With a growing number of users becoming addicted to online gaming, many are concerned about the negative impact it has on their mental health.
 In addition, it can cause financial losses and social isolation.
 For this reason, it is vital that the government regulate these apps.

-Gambling through betting apps allows users to purchase virtual coins and gamble with them throughout the match, while winning coins can be deposited into wallets facilitated by the app.
+Gambling through Pin Up betting India apps allows users to purchase virtual coins and gamble with them throughout the match, while winning coins can be deposited into wallets facilitated by the app.
 These wallets can then be used to transfer actual money into registered bank accounts.

 Despite being banned in India, illegal gambling has not stopped.
 In fact, celebrities like Zareen Khan and Mallika Sherawat have even been spotted sharing ads for betting websites on social media.
 This practice violates the government’s guidelines and should be stopped.
 The government should also enforce stricter penalties on these websites.
 It should also ensure that the process for these bans is transparent.
 This will help protect consumers and address their concerns.